-a.
-Have participants get into groups of 3-4 (They should partner with others in similar grades.
-Support staff members should assign themselves to the grade with which they work)

-b.
-Invite the groups to explore some of digital websites below:
+- a.
+Have participants partner with others in similar grades.
+Content area and/or support staff members should assign themselves to the grade levels in which they teach. - b.
+Invite the groups to explore some of the following digital websites:

 http://popplet.com/